Meeting Your Children’s Financial Needs

 Because all child support determinations must be court-approved, it’s extremely important to have a knowledgeable child support attorney involved in the creation of an agreement, even if a divorce is amicable.

 When Can You Deviate from Texas Child Support Guidelines?

 In determining the amount of child support to be paid, the court’s main consideration is the best interest of the child.
 The court bases its decisions to order less or more child support than the guidelines, by considering evidence of all relevant factors, including:

 - Parents’ financial resources and ability to pay

 - Amount of time the children spend in each parent’s care

 - If a parent is intentionally under or unemployed

 - Childcare expenses incident to a job

-- Spousal support receipt or obligations
+- Spousal support paid or received by a parent

-- Special educational, health or other issues that affect a child or a parent
+- Special educational, health, or other issues that affect a child or a parent

 - Negative or positive cash flow that affects either parent’s liquidity

 - Any other reason consistent with the best interest of the child, taking into account the circumstances of the parents